Jon Heder: Personal life

-Heder served a mission for The Church of Jesus Christ of Latter-day Saints in Japan, and speaks Japanese fluently.

-Heder has been married to Kirsten Bales since 2002, having met her while attending Brigham Young University.
-They are members of The Church of Jesus Christ of Latter-day Saints and have four children.
+Heder served a mission for the Church of Jesus Christ of Latter-day Saints in Japan, where he learned Japanese.
+He has been married to Kirsten Bales since 2002.
+They met at Brigham Young University.
+They are members of the Church of Jesus Christ of Latter-day Saints and have four children.
+Heder is also a member of the Richmond Flying Mummies ownership group.